redmond-penguin/musicplayer/README.md

     positional arguments:
       path         A file or a path to recursively scan for music files.
-If no path is provided, the currect directory is used.
+If no path is provided, the current directory is used.

     optional arguments:
       -h, --help   show this help message and exit